wilson3centaurus/react-chat-app/frontend/README.md

 This is a chat UI built entirely with Javascript (React specifically) 😃

-All you need to run the webstie is NPM installed on your computer!
+All you need to run the website is NPM installed on your computer!

 To run the website, clone the director, `cd` into it with your terminal: